mottaquikarim/JavaBootcamp/README.md

-*A hands on and practical introduction to programming and javascript development.*
+*A hands on and practical introduction to programming and java development.*

 ## Learning Objectives